Inf1n1ty0/PositronWiki/Printers/Positron/Software/PiImaging.md

 ---

 # Touchscreen Controller Imaging and Backup
-This is a guide to create a fresh Positron Klipper image for the Rapsberry PI CM4 touchscreen controller.
+This is a guide to create a fresh Positron Klipper image for the Raspberry PI CM4 touchscreen controller.

 When to use:
 - Pi operating system is corrupted